rtansf/quantum/README.md

 desired results especially when querying very large data sets.

 Quantum was created to address the problems above.
 It leverages data-streaming and Redis Cache to produce aggregated time-series data that can be queried in O(1) time complexity.
-Quantum consists of an aggregation engine and a query language called **QL**.
+Quantum consists of an aggregation engine and a query language simply called **Q**.

 <h3>Simple Example</h3>